 Some chemical substances that are not listed on the TSCA Inventory may be exempt from PMN and related TSCA Section 5 requirements.
-Several exemptions from PMN requirements are considered "self-executing" because they do not require EPA approval.
+Several exemptions from PMN requirements are considered “self-executing” because they do not require EPA approval.
 Instead, once a manufacturer or importer determines that one of the self-executing exemptions applies, the new chemical substance may be manufactured or imported without first submitting a PMN, so long as the company complies with any recordkeeping or other requirements for the particular exemption.
-The self-executing exemptions are exemptions for chemical substances having no "separate commercial purpose"; polymers meeting specified requirements; and research and development (R&D) substances meeting specified requirements.
-Other exemptions from PMN requirements require EPA approval.
+The self-executing exemptions are exemptions for chemical substances having no “separate commercial purpose”; polymers meeting specified requirements; substances imported as part of articles; and research and development (R&D) substances meeting specified requirements.
+Certain other exemptions from PMN requirements require EPA approval.
 In these instances, a manufacturer or importer must submit, and EPA must approve, an exemption application before a company may authorize the manufacture or import of the new chemical substance.
 In addition, each manufacturer or importer must comply with any recordkeeping or other requirements for the particular exemption approved by EPA.
-These exemptions are: low volume exemptions (LVE); low release and exposure exemptions (LoREX); and test marketing exemptions (TME).
+Among these exemptions are: low volume exemptions (LVE); low release and exposure exemptions (LoREX); and test marketing exemptions (TME).

-What information does EPA initially seek in a PMN?
+What information does EPA require in a PMN?

-The PMN form seeks information on the submitter’s identity, the chemical substance’s identity, production volume, uses, exposures, and environmental fate.
+The PMN regulations at 40 C.F.R.
+Part 720 require information on the submitter’s identity, the chemical substance’s identity, production volume, uses, exposures, and environmental fate.
 TSCA does not require a submitter to test new chemical substances before submitting a PMN.
 Health and safety data relating to a new chemical substance’s health or environmental effects that are in a submitter’s possession or control, however, must be submitted with the PMN.
-The submitter must provide this information to "the extent it is known to or reasonably ascertainable by the submitter."
+The submitter must provide this information to “the extent it is known to or reasonably ascertainable by the submitter.”
 EPA has developed a PMN review process to estimate the risk attributable to a new chemical substance and to determine whether an unreasonable risk of injury to health or the environment may occur if the chemical substance is distributed in commerce.
 EPA may request additional information from a submitter during its review of a PMN application.